Adaptive Denoising of Signals with Local Shift-Invariant Structure: Introduction

-In other words, simple signals are those for which there exists a linear estimator, invariant in $(m+n)$-radius of the origin, that uses observations in $m$-neighbourhood of a point, and attains a pointwise risk of order $m^{-1/2}$.
-Parameters~$\rho$ and~$\theta$ provide the fine control of the risks; in particular, $\theta$ specifies the bias-variance balance.
+In other words, simple signals are those for which there exists a linear estimator (i) utilizing observations in the $m$-neighbourhood of a point, (ii) invariant in the $(m+n)$-vicinity of the origin, and (iii) attaining pointwise risk of order $m^{-1/2}$ in that vicinity (For brevity, here we refer to the quantity~$\E[|x_t - \wh x_t|^2]^{1/2}$ as the pointwise risk (at~$t \in \Z$) of estimate~$\wh x$.
+Parameters~$\rho,\theta$ allow for refined control of the risk and specify the bias-variance balance.

-Now, assume that the only prior information about the signal is that it belongs to the class $\S_{m,n}(\rho,\theta)$ for some values of $(m,n,\rho,\theta)$.
-As we have just seen, this implies the existence of a convolution-type linear estimator $\wh x^o = \phi^o * y$ with good statistical performance.
-However, the estimator itself is unavailable, and a legitimate question is whether one can still attain similar statistical performance.
-A reasonable way to achieve that would be through mimicking the form of the oracle estimator, that is, introducing a non-linear estimator $\wh x = \wh\vphi * y$, and inferring $\wh\vphi$ \emph{from data}.
-As such, oracle characterization~\eqref{eq:l2-oracle-norm}--\eqref{eq:l2-oracle-bias} can be used as a guide when selecting a data-dependent filter $\wh\vphi = \wh\vphi(y)$.
-Namely, one could minimize the observable proxy to~\eqref{eq:l2-oracle-bias}, the error~$y-\varphi * y$, over the set of filters satisfying~\eqref{eq:l2-oracle-norm}.

-The outlined approach seems reasonable, but its implementation is not straightforward.
-First, it is unclear what loss should be used.
-Second, and perhaps more importantly, it is not guaranteed that~\eqref{eq:l2-oracle-norm} provides a ``correct'' choice of the class of filters from the statistical perspective.
-Indeed, while the associated $\ell_2$-ball certainly contains the oracle filter, this ball can be too large, which would result in a high statistical price.
-As a simple illustration of these challenges, fix $\ell_2$-norm to measure the residual, and consider the following estimator:

-As natural as this estimator appears after the above discussion, we are not aware of any theoretical results for its statistical performance, and this fact seems to be related to the $\ell_2$-norm constraint.
-Indeed, suppose that one would like to obtain an oracle inequality for the $\ell_2$-loss of~$\wh\phi$.
-The feasibility of $\phi^o$ in the above problem implies that

-and then one is left with controlling the two cross terms corresponding to~$\phi^o$ and~$\wh\phi$, so that they grow at most as fast as~$\kappa_{m,n}$ with~$m,n$, cf.~\eqref{eq:ss2}.
-While the first of these terms can be bounded rather easily, the second one pose a challenge because of the randomness of $\wh\phi$.
-In particular, one runs into difficulty when trying to control the quadratic in $\zeta$ term~$\sigma^2 \langle \zeta, \wh\phi * \zeta\rangle_{n}$, since with any fixed probability,